30-A/Zero-Shot-Leaf-Health-Classification/README.md

-# Automated Leaf Health Annotation for Greenhouse Images
+# Automated Leaf Health Classification for Greenhouse Images

 This project implements an automated system for classifying plant health in greenhouse images using zero-shot learning models.